CamilingJS/TechSphere_Ecommerce/README.md

             <li>Post-pandemic correction (2021-2022) led to a steady decline, with AOV in 2022 returning close to 2019 levels (~$234-$237).</li>
           </ul>
         </li>
-        <li>2022 AOV is lower and more volatile compared to previous years <ul>
+        <li>2022 AOV is lower and relatively more volatile compared to previous years <ul>
             <li>
               <strong>2022 AOV fluctuates significantly </strong> between $216 (Oct) and $256 (Sep).
             </li>